The ASEEES Graduate Student Essay Prize is awarded for an outstanding essay by a graduate student in Slavic, East European, and Eurasian Studies.

 Rules of eligibility for the ASEEES Graduate Student Essay Prize competition are as follows:

 ASEEES Regional Affiliates and Institutional Members are invited to hold their own competitions for best essay among their graduate students, and submit the winning paper to the ASEEES Grad Student Prize Committee.

 - Expanded versions of conference papers

 Submitter must clearly indicate the format of the essay submitted and provide an abstract.

 Essays should have a minimum word count of 7,500 and a maximum word count of 14,000 (25 to 50 pages approximately) inclusive of footnotes and bibliography.
 Submissions must be double-spaced and include footnotes or endnotes.

-Essays should be sent in electronic format, simultaneously to Mary Arnstein, Publications Coordinator, and to all members of the prize committee.
+Essays should be sent in electronic format, simultaneously to Mary Arnstein, Communications Coordinator, at firstname.lastname@example.org and to all members of the prize committee.

 - 2012 - Bathsheba Demuth, University of California, Berkeley, “More Things on Heaven and Earth: Modernism and Reindeer in the Bering Straits”.

 - 2011 - Jolanta Mickute, Indiana U, "Making of the Zionist Woman: Zionist Discourse on the Jewish Woman's Body and Sexuality"